Roconpaas

 global $wp; $current_slug = add_query_arg(array(), $wp->request);

-5. Where should I put these snippets?
+5. Where should I add these WordPress URL snippets?

 Leave a Reply